sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

 But don't worry❗

-AIO Login lets you change the WP-Admin URL, making it difficult for attackers to locate your login page.
+All in One Login lets you change the WP-Admin URL, making it difficult for attackers to locate your login page.
 This simple change significantly improves your WordPress Admin Login Security and protects your site from unauthorized access attempts.

 **✔️ WordPress Login Customization [Free + Pro]**